List of children's radio networks: Imagination Station Network

 Imagination Station Network, also called Kids' Choice Broadcasting Network, was a children's radio network.
 Most of the programming was music with the rest being stories, call-ins from children and radio host chatter.

 In 1988, Matt Leibowitz approached his friend Peter Yarrow about how a kid's radio network would be designed.
 They were initially joined by three other primary investors.
 Leibowitz became the network's chairman while Yarrow was appointed vice president for creative programming.
 Yarrow wrote and performed original music for the network, including the station's march song and theme songs for its seven daily program segments.
 He then moved into promoting the network and seeking investors.
 The network projected to have 100 affiliates at the end of its first year.
 WPRD station owner, Metroplex Communications, invested in the network.

-Kids' Choice Broadcasting Network started broadcasting in late March 1990 on WPRD, its originating and only station.
+Kids' Choice Broadcasting Network started broadcasting on March 31, 1990, on WPRD, its originating and only station.
 The network changed its name to match the branded name of its originating station, Imagination Station Network.
 A second affiliate, KSCO in Santa Cruz, signed up by September 1990.
 20 stations were expected to affiliate by the end of the first year.
 The network added another affiliate in Salt Lake City, KKDS, which was an affiliate to the network's first sign off.